RobinVercammen/meteor-zero-to-hero/readme.md

 ## 04-SPA

 With our recently aquired knowledge of javascript we are now able to build a truly single page application ourselfs.

+## 05-angular

+Convert our manually brewn application into a fully fledged angular application.